Esuck09/MPG-Align/README.md

 2. Or include your trained checkpoint to folder ```released_checkpoint```
 3. Run ```eval.py``` for evaluation.

+## References and Acknowledgements

+The majority of the code in this project is adapted from **MedRPG** model by Chen et al. repository: [https://github.com/eraserNut/MedRPG].

+### Modifications Made:
+- In models/trans_vg_ca.py modified cross attention module.
+- Custom preprocessing for ChestXray8 dataset. (can be seen in generate_phrase.py)

 ## Having issue accessing the files?
 Simple!
 Send an email to ```qikai.work@gmail.com```